-One to one tuition is where a teacher, teaching assistant or other adult gives a pupil intensive individual support.
-It may be undertaken outside of normal lessons as additional teaching, for example as part of extending school time or summer schools, or as a replacement for other lessons by withdrawing the pupil for extra teaching.
+One to one tuition involves a teacher, teaching assistant or other adult giving a learner intensive individual support.
+It may happen outside of normal lessons as additional teaching – for example as part of Extending school time or a Summer school – or as a replacement for other lessons.

-Evidence indicates that one to one tuition can be effective, on average accelerating learning by approximately five additional months’ progress.
+Evidence indicates that one to one tuition can be effective, delivering approximately five additional months’ progress on average.

-Short, regular sessions (about 30 minutes, three–five times a week) over a set period of time (6–12 weeks) appear to result in optimum impact.
+Short, regular sessions (about 30 minutes, three to five times a week) over a set period of time (six to twelve weeks) appear to result in optimum impact.
 Evidence also suggests tuition should be additional to, but explicitly linked with, normal teaching, and that teachers should monitor progress to ensure the tutoring is beneficial.
 Studies comparing one to one with small group tuition show mixed results.
 In some cases one to one tuition has led to greater improvement, while in others tuition in groups of two or three has been equally or even more effective.
 The variability in findings may suggest it is the particular type or quality of teaching enabled by very small groups that is important, rather than the precise size of the group.

-Programmes involving teaching assistants or volunteers also have a valuable impact, but tend to be less effective than those using experienced and specifically trained teachers, which have nearly twice the effect on average.
-Where tuition is delivered by volunteers or teaching assistants there is evidence that training and the use of a structured programme is beneficial.
+Programmes involving Teaching assistants or volunteers can have a valuable impact, but tend to be less effective than those using experienced and specifically trained teachers, which have nearly twice the effect on average.
+Where tuition is delivered by volunteers or teaching assistants there is evidence that training and the use of a structured programme is advisable.

-In the UK, four recent evaluations of one to one tuition interventions (see Catch Up Numeracy, Catch Up Literacy, REACH, and Switch-on Reading) found average impacts of between three and six months’ additional progress, suggesting that positive impacts can be successfully replicated in English schools.
+In the UK, four recent evaluations of one to one tuition interventions (see Catch Up Numeracy, Catch Up Literacy, REACH, and Switch-on Reading) found average impacts of between three and six months’ additional progress.

 A typical effective programme might involve 30 minutes tuition, five times a week, for 12 weeks.
-This would require about four full days of a teacher’s time, which is estimated to cost approximately £700 per pupil.
+This would require about four full days of a teacher’s time.
 These costs would be reduced by using a teaching assistant to deliver the programme, but the evidence suggests that impacts are generally higher when delivered by teachers.
 Overall the cost is rated as high.